hirosystems/clarinet/README.md

 As a next step we have to generate the `default.devnet-plan.yaml`

-If running `clarinet integrate` for the first time.
+If running `$ clarinet integrate` for the first time.
 This file should be created by clarinet.
+In addition you can run $ clarinet deployment `generate --devnet` to create or overwrite.

 ```yaml
 ---